-The following history has been included, not in particular for its relative importance, or as a celebration of these experiences in particular, but for its relevance to the public work of tyler boudreau.
-This has involved discussions of war, occupation, military culture, and veterans issues (i.e. post-traumatic stress, moral injury, social/political identity, etc.).
-In the years since his discharge, many social issues have become important focal points for tyler boudreau and his work; however, this military experience remains, for him, a vital entry point into such discussions.
+The following military history has been included, not in for its relative importance or as a celebration of these experiences, but for its relevance to the public work of tyler boudreau.
+This has involved discussions of war, occupation, military culture, and veterans issues (i.e. post-traumatic and combat stress, moral injury, social/political identity, etc.).
+In the years since his discharge, many social issues have become important focal points for tyler boudreau and his work; however, this military experience remains, for him, a vital entry point into those discussions and the foundation for all of his subsequent work.

 tyler boudreau served twelve years of active service in the U.S. Marine Corps infantry.